Antibiotic Resistance Breakers (ARBs)

 1. Test Disc Sensitivity Kits

 The next stage of testing the promising combination described above is to manufacture a test disc sensitivity kit.
-The discs comprise small filter paper discs that are soaked with the cefepime/sulbactam combination; these will be circulated to hospital labs around the UK.
-We aim to recruit 40 partner organisations, who will grow samples obtained from sick infected patients in the lab on agar (jelly) plates and place these discs onto these plates, to see if this new combination is effective at killing the bacteria.
+The discs comprise small filter paper discs soaked with the cefepime/sulbactam combination.
+These will circulate around hospital labs across the UK.
+We aim to recruit 40 partner organisations.
+These partners will grow samples obtained from sick infected patients in the lab on agar (jelly) plates and place these discs onto these plates.
+This will test to see if this new combination is effective at killing the bacteria.

 This testing process will tell us: